sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-zendesk-connector.md

 ## Configure incremental data sync

-Incremental data sync updates the Zendesk data to Dataverse in realtime through automated triggers.
+Incremental data sync updates the Zendesk data to Dataverse in real-time through automated triggers.

 You must update the credentials in the Power Automate flows to connect them to your Zendesk account.
 For all the incremental automated-triggered flows such as create, delete, and update, perform the following steps: